brandur/sorg/content/articles/redis-cluster.md

 coordinate slot distribution, availability, and rebalancing.

-!fig src="/assets/images/redis-cluster/hash-slots.svg" caption="The set of hash slots spread across nodes in a cluster."
+{{Figure "The set of hash slots spread across nodes in a cluster."
+(NewImgSrcAndAlt "/assets/images/redis-cluster/hash-slots.svg" "The set of hash slots spread across nodes in a cluster.")}}

 Clients use the `CLUSTER` family of commands to query a cluster's state.
 A common operation is `CLUSTER NODES` to